04 Feb Ushuaia and Tierra del Fuego National Park: My First Discovery of Patagonia Wilderness

 ♦ Full-Day Tour to Penguin Island & Estancia Harberton: See penguins and sea lions, and discover the historical Estancia Harberton.

-5 essential items for Ushuaia and Tierra del Fuego
+5 essential items to pack for Ushuaia and Tierra del Fuego

 Waterproof hard shell jacket: you’ll find out soon enough that the weather in Ushuaia is unpredictable and that there are high chances of wind, rain, and cold.